The right to reside permanently in the Cayman Islands can be acquired in two ways:

 Refusal of Application for Permanent Residence

-In the event that an application for Permanent Residence is refused, all fees submitted withe application, other than the application fee, will be refunded to the Applicant.
+In the event that an application for Permanent Residence is refused, all fees submitted with the application, other than the application fee, will be refunded to the Applicant.

 How an Application for Permanent Residence is Assessed